Manage Your Application Environment

 You can repeat the same operation for all your environments.
 The only shared elements between your environments are the number of records and operations since they belong to the same application.

-This approach provides complete isolation between the different environments.
-From Algolia’s point of view, these are different apps (e.g., two different Premium plans) that you can manage from the same dashboard.
+This approach provides complete isolation between your environments.
+From Algolia’s point of view, these are different apps (each with its own plan) that you can both manage from the Algolia dashboard.

 Unless your plan includes a dedicated cluster of servers, having multiple applications generates an invoice per application.
-For example, if you have two Premium plans with one application per plan, you’ll need to pay for both plans.
+For example, if you have two applications and both use more units than the free tier provides, we charge you for both plans.